NEW: President says on social media that curfews are in hands of local governments

 But he acknowledged the legitimate dissent in Egypt, saying “dialogue is the only way to bring about stability and security.”

-To this end, he invited representatives from 11 political parties to a meeting.
+To this end, he invited representatives from 11 political parties to a meeting Monday.

-But a key opposition leader issued conditions before accepting Morsy’s call for talks.
+But a key opposition leader issued conditions before accepting Morsy’s call for dialogue.